UPDATE: 1 July 2014 – new rules from the Financial Conduct Authority (FCA) means that payday loan companies:

 2. Promote free debt and money advice

-If you’re worried about payday loan debts – or you think someone you care about is struggling– pass them our free and confidential helpline number (0800 138 1111 Freephone, including all major mobile networks*).
+If you’re worried about payday loan debts – or you think someone you care about is struggling– pass them our confidential helpline number (0800 138 1111 Freephone, including all major mobile networks*).
 Also let them know about our online advice tool Debt Remedy.